Azure-Samples/explore-iot-operations/samples/dapr-service-bus/README.md

     1. Update the Service Bus components `connectionString` using a policy with the Manage access
     1. Update the Service Bus components `queueName` with the Service Bus queues name

-1. Edit `app.yaml` and update the location of the dapr-service-bus container.

-    1. You can also leave it at the default and it will utilize a pre-build image.

-1. Install Dapr to the K8s cluster:
+1. Install Dapr to the cluster:

     ```bash
     dapr init -k